 Water Cycle.
 The hydrologic cycle that describes the continuous movement of water on, above, and below the surface of the Earth.

 Water Right.
-A system of rights to allocate the use of water that travels or collects in streams, rivers, lakes, ponds, or underground, including the allocation of the water to storage.
+A right to the beneficial use of water that travels or collects in streams, rivers, lakes, ponds, or underground, including the allocation of the water to storage for future use.
 Water rights are property rights, but water right holders do not own the water itself, they possess the right to use it.
-Depending on the type of water law doctrine they may be attached to ownership of the land or they may exist as a separate property right.
+Water rights are restricted to use at a specific place, for a specific purpose, and in a specific quantity.
+Water rights are recognized for out-of-stream uses and instream uses.

 Water Supply.
 Water for human use comes from two primary sources—surface water and groundwater.
 Water supply systems convey, store, treat, and distribute water.
-Understanding water use helps to evaluate the effects of future development on water supply sources.
+Understanding water use helps to evaluate the effects of future development on water supply sources, which also support ecosystem needs.

 Well.
 Any artificial opening or artificially altered natural opening, however made, by which groundwater is sought, or through which groundwater flows under natural pressure, or is artificially withdrawn or injected.
 This definition shall not include a natural spring, or wells drilled for the purpose of exploration, or production of oil or gas.
 Prospecting, or exploration for geothermal resources as defined in ORS 522.005, or production of geothermal resources derived from a depth greater than 2,000 feet as defined in 522.055, is regulated by the Department of Geology and Mineral Industries.